-Dill-Bundi, who won a gold medal in the men’s individual pursuit cycling race at the Moscow Olympics, was diagnosed with a malignant brain tumor in 1999.
+Dill-Bundi, who won a gold medal in the men’s individual pursuit cycling race at the Moscow Olympics, was diagnosed with a malignant brain tumour in 1999.

 He subsequently underwent surgery and chemotherapy before receiving “electric” therapy, according to past Swiss media reports.

-Using a box with with electric diodes attached to his head the experimental therapy succeeded in shrinking the size of the tumor.
+Using a box with with electric diodes attached to his head the experimental therapy succeeded in shrinking the size of the tumour.